katlegomaphango/KATMAP076_FTO2301_GroupB_KatlegoMaphango_ITW19/README.md

-# Final Capstone Project IWA19
+# Final Capstone Project IWA19 : Book Connect Web App

-## A book library web application
+This is a a web application for a small startup called Book Contect